 It is now up in the air about what happens next : trade, work visas and others as there is no transition plan.

 Also, ‘Leave’ means uncertainty about the long term survival of Great Britain as an political union with the Scots making noises about wanting a second referendum on independence.
 Scotland voted majority to stay and claim that the 2014 referendum was based around Britain being a member of the EU.
 Since Britain is now Brexiting, they are saying not so fast we want to stay in.
 This is not easy in the Spain, for example, doesn’t want to allow countries to split up like this as Catalonia may have similar ideas.

-Over Wine, The Emperor of Roam were tittering so where we though it was funny to think that around 1600 years ago, it was Romans who had the original Brexit around 410 AD.
+Over Wine, we emperors of Roam were tittering where we thought it funny to think that around 1600 years ago, it was Romans who had the original Brexit around 410 AD.
 Back then Emperor Honorius wore the purple.

 The situation had parallel to today’s Brexit but in reverse.
 Back then we had: